scrub4/202261640-HassanAlshabanh-assignment2/docs/technical-documentation.md

 - The contact form does not connect to a backend.
 - Validation is basic and client-side only.
-- No advanced animations or external libraries are used.
+- No external libraries are used — all animations are pure CSS transitions

 ---

 ## Conclusion

-This project demonstrates understanding of core web development concepts including semantic HTML, responsive design, and basic JavaScript interactivity.
+This project demonstrates understanding of core web development concepts including semantic HTML, responsive design, JavaScript interactivity, public API integration, and scroll-based animations.